PushOCCRP/Push-AWS-Launcher/README.md

 ### Notes

 * The script automatically creates a new ssh key pair to access your server.
-Right now there's not way to set your own, but if you'd like that let me know.
+Right now there's not a way to set your own, but if you'd like that let me know.
 * The instructions at the end give you samples on how to ssh into your sever.
 Really, you should move the key to your ~/.ssh folder for safe keeping.
 * The public IP address is an Amazon Elastic IP, you usually only get ~5 per AWS account, so use them wisely.
 * This automatically boots up a ```t2.micro``` instance.
 This sits on Amazon's 'free tier' and, in my experience is more than enough to handle moderate traffic.
 Feel free to upgrade it.